-This volcanic zone also contains not less than six potentially active large silicic volcanic systems which include those of the Altiplano-Puna Volcanic Complex: Cerro Panizos, Pastos Grandes, Cerro Guacha and La Pacana.
+This volcanic zone also contains not less than six potentially active large silicic volcanic systems, which include those of the Altiplano-Puna Volcanic Complex: Cerro Panizos, Pastos Grandes, Cerro Guacha and La Pacana.

-Other silicic systems are Los Frailes ignimbrite plateau in Bolivia and the caldera complexes of Incapillo and Cerro Galán in Argentina.
+Other silicic systems are the Los Frailes ignimbrite plateau in Bolivia and the caldera complexes of Incapillo and Cerro Galán in Argentina.

 Southern Volcanic Zone

-The northern boundary of the SVZ is marked by the flat-slab subduction of the Juan Fernández Ridge which is believed to have produced a volcanic gap called the Pampean flat-slab segment in the Norte Chico region since the late Miocene.
+The northern boundary of the SVZ is marked by the flat-slab subduction of the Juan Fernández Ridge, which is believed to have produced a volcanic gap called the Pampean flat-slab segment in the Norte Chico region since the late Miocene.

-The southern end of the SVZ is marked by the Chile Triple Junction where the Chile Rise subducts under South America at the Taitao Peninsula, giving origin to the Patagonian Volcanic Gap.
+The southern end of the SVZ is marked by the Chile Triple Junction, where the Chile Rise subducts under South America at the Taitao Peninsula, giving origin to the Patagonian Volcanic Gap.
 Further south lies the Austral Volcanic Zone.